karsonk09/greek_mythology_webpage/source/hermes/index.rst

 .. image:: hermes2.jpg

 Hermes is the son of Zeus and Maia.
-Maia was the daughter of Atlas, a Titan, and Zeus snuck to her cave on Mount Kyllene in the middle of the night to seduce her.
+Maia was the daughter of Atlas, a Titan, and Zeus snuck out to her cave on Mount Kyllene in the middle of the night to seduce her.
 Hermes was born ten months afterwards.
 Almost right afterwards, the new-born Hermes snuck out of his crib to steal some cattle from Apollo, and even crafter the first lyre out of a tortoise shell.
-Hermes told Battus, a shepherd who saw him steal Apollo's cattle, not to tell anyone about his theivery.
+Hermes told Battus, a shepherd who saw him steal Apollo's cattle, not to tell anyone about his thievery.
 Battus told Apollo anyway.
 As a result, Hermes went to Battus and touched him with his staff, turning him into a stone.
 When Apollo found out he went to his father Zeus to complain about it, but Zeus was actually impressed by all that Hermes